News, research & events Safer Roads Safer People Safer Equipment Safety Co-ordination

 There are other studies that also confirm the benefits of protective clothing (e.g.Hurt et al, 1981; Zettas et al, 1979; Otte & Middlehavre, 1987; Hell & Lob, 1993).

-The impact in most crashes actually occurs at relatively low speeds (75% at less than 48 kph, RosPa, 2001, p18).
+The impact in most crashes actually occurs at relatively low speeds (75% at less than 48 kph, RoSPA, 2001, p18).
 These are the crashes where protective clothing is of most value, when you are sliding and tumbling along the road surface but not if you hit a solid object.
 There is a limit to what protective clothing can do.
 When it comes to serious injuries to the limbs and torso, there is little difference between riders with and without protective clothing (Otte, 2002).

 • Nothing can protect you from the impact of hitting a solid object at high speed.